unitycoder/UnityLauncher/README.md

 # UnityLauncher

-Tool for automatically launching specific unity versions for each project (Windows only)
+Autotically launch projects with correct Unity versions and some extra features to manager your projects and Unity versions!

 # Features
-- Launch correct Unity version for your recent projects
-- Option to download missing unity version installation or open webpage
+- Automagically Open Projects with Correct Unity Version
-- Display Recent projects list with project version, last modified date
+- Display Recent Projects list with last modified date and Unity version info
-- Highlight project version with green if correct unity is installed
-- Easily open project folder in explorer
+- Quickly Explore Project Folder
-- List of installed Unity versions, can easily run, explore, view release notes
+- List installed Unity versions, can easily Run, Explore installation folder, View release notes
+- Download Missing Unity Versions Easily
 - Can be used in commandline `UnityLauncher.exe -projectPath "c:/project/path/"`
 - Can add custom Explorer context menu item to launch folder as a project: https://github.com/unitycoder/UnityLauncher/wiki/Adding-Explorer-Context-Menu
 - List of custom package folders (quicly explore them and then can import packages)
+- Show list of available Unity versions/updates

 # Instructions
 - Download, Run